Picnic in the rain

 Garlic mustard pesto

-In style this bread is really more like a giant scone.
-It uses baking powder, not yeast, for leavening, and is best eaten fresh, within 24 hours, and later, as the toast I loved when I was small.
+This recipe uses baking powder, not yeast, for leavening, and is best eaten fresh, within 24 hours, and later, as the toast I loved when I was small.
 It is still excellent with Marmite.

 Cheese Bread with Field Garlic